Netherdrake/conductor/README.rst

 This module interfaces with 3rd party exchanges to fetch VWAP (volume weighted average prices) mean (average of VWAP's from all exchanges) prices.

 **Exchanges Used:**
- * Bitstamp, Bitfinex, Kraken, OKCoin, BTC-E for BTC/USD
+ * Bitstamp, Bitfinex, Kraken, OKCoin  for BTC/USD
  * Poloniex, Bittrex for STEEM/BTC and SBD/BTC